 We have spent more than one Sunday at each of the three GAI congregations – St. Paul’s, St. Peter’s, and St. John’s.
 This last is located on the campus of the military police barracks in nearby Cimahi, and is the smallest of the three congregations.
 They have given us a very warm welcome.
 I have preached through a translator twice (Ibu Ridha and her husband Pastor Denny K), and administered both sacraments in halting and mispronounced Bahasa Indonesia.

 Here are our boys receiving communion from me and Pastor Yacob:

 Our family is making an effort to get out of the city once a month or so, to escape the noise and pollution and traffic and decompress in a more beautiful environment – something we didn’t do often enough in the Philippines.
 Most recently, that meant a trip to nearby Lembang, about 45 minutes away from Bandung proper.
-We passed this awesome house on the way:
+We passed an awesome house on the way.

 We went to Maribaya, where Sora and I had lunch and enjoyed the sound of the waterfalls while monkeys played in the trees beyond:

 Later, we took the kids to the hot springs, which were very relaxing.

 So that’s a slice of life for us here in (and out of) Bandung.